University of Atlantia

 We still record student progress for non SCA members and SCA members from outside Atlantia.
 We use it to track interest in particular classes, help plan for future sessions, and inform reports for SCA Inc.

 As defined in the University Charter, there are four degrees given out by the University of Atlantia.
 Degrees presented by the University of Atlantia are not awards of the Society for Creative Anachronism (SCA, Inc.) or any of its branches and do not convey SCA precedence.
-We are therefore pleased to be able to offer degrees to qualifying students and faculty across the Knowne World.
+We are therefore pleased to be able to offer degrees to qualifying students and faculty across the Known World.

 A Bachelor's Degree is awarded after a student has completed twenty-six hours of classes.

 A Fellowship in the University of Atlantia is awarded to those who have taught classes at three University sessions.
+Note that a Fellowship is the only degree requires to become Chancellor of the Univeristy.

 A Masters Degree is awarded to those who have earned their Bachelor's degree, are also Fellows of the University, have completed ten additional hours of classes as a student, and taught at two additional University Sessions.